konstantintutsch/website/_posts/2023-09-14-one-webserver-multiple-domains.md

 ---
 layout: post
 title: "A single webserver serving multiple domains"
-description: This post will help you to host multiple domains with just one single host server.
-I use Nginx as an example but it is also possible with any other webserver you like.
+description: How to host multiple websites with a single webserver.
+(Nignx)
 ---

 {% include heading.html level=3 text="My setup and the importance to me" %}